NixOS/rfcs/rfcs/0166-nix-formatting.md

 ### inherit

-**Description**

-- The items are either all on the same line, or all on a new line each (with indentation).
-- The semicolon is on its own line with indentation.
+The items must either be all on the same line, or all on a new line each (with indentation), in which case the semicolon must be on its own line with indentation.

 **Examples**